Alzheimer’s and Holidays: Creating Meaningful Celebrations

 • Cognitive impairments can have a significant impact on individuals with Alzheimer’s during the festive season, resulting in confusion, memory loss, and anxiety.

-• It is crucial to adjust expectations and offer support to in order to create a positive and inclusive holiday experience.
+• It is crucial to adjust expectations and offer support to caregivers in order to create a positive and inclusive holiday experience.

 • Modifying traditions and including memory prompts can promote inclusivity and meaningful moments for those affected by Alzheimer’s.